 Installation standards define several protective measures.
 This includes protection against direct contact with live parts, as well as fault protection.
 For dwellings, this commonly requires the presence of a protective earthing conductor, and automatic disconnection in case of a fault.
 Depending on the type of earthing system, the disconnecting device can be a circuit-breaker, or a residual current device (RCD).
 The IEC 60364 standard also requires additional protection by means of a 30 mA RCD on circuits supplying socket outlets up to 32 A, and circuits supplying mobile equipment for outdoor use, and – as per a recent revision – for lighting circuits in dwellings.

-These protective devices shall be installed in an electrical switchboard or enclosure, to avoid any direct contact with the live parts and this switchboard shall comply to a safety standard to guarantee safe behaviour.
+These protective devices shall be installed in an electrical switchboard or enclosure, to avoid any direct contact with the live parts and this switchboard shall comply to a safety standard to guarantee safe behavior.

 Protection against overcurrents and arcs